Warwicko/patches/README.md

 # patches

-innocent patches for the switch for using certain homebrews~
+innocent patches for the switch for using certain homebrews~like Tinfoil, see this FAQ if you get a red screen when using the hekate patches: https://rentry.org/SwitchFAQ

 ## how to patches